Modernized shipping increased revenue and CSAT for Dicom

 The completely modernized smart shipping platform made reaching compliance a whole lot easier, making way for a new revenue stream with cross-border shipping, and revolutionizing the way shipping happens from Canada to the U.S.

 Customers were able to track and manage their deliveries in real time, and receive proactive communications in case of delays.
 In severe weather conditions, Dicom could predict those delays and proactively automate delivery estimate notifications to be sent to their customers.
 Drivers could self-report and flag any unexpected delays on the road as well, ensuring constant communication with their customers.
-As a result, Dicom saw improved CSAT scores.
+As a result, Dicom saw improved CSAT (customer satisfaction scores).

 Dicom saved time and reduced operational costs managing its many contractors on the road.
 The system even helped the company auto-ingest and approve invoices with incredible accuracy.